 Background:

-Malta is a small island country in the central Mediterranean Sea that lies 80 km off south of Sicily, Italy.
+Malta is a small island country located in the central Mediterranean Sea, just 80 km south of Sicily, Italy.

-For such a small country, it's astonishing to discover the number of foreign powers - (including the Phoenicians, Romans, Normans, Sicilians, Greeks, Arabs, Swabians, Aragonese, Hospitallers, French, and British) - trying to control Malta for its strategic importance as a naval base.
-A brave country who withstood heavy wars, their devastating aftermath and yet the Maltese are renowned for their warmth, hospitality, and generosity to strangers.
+Despite its small size, Malta has attracted numerous foreign powers throughout history—including the Phoenicians, Romans, Normans, Sicilians, Greeks, Arabs, Swabians, Aragonese, Hospitallers, French, and British—due to its strategic importance as a naval base.
+A resilient nation that withstood numerous wars and their devastating aftermath, Malta's people are renowned for their warmth, hospitality, and generosity toward strangers.

 Area: